VahidFarahmandian/Jinget/04-Presentation/Jinget.Blazor/README.md

 ***Parameters:***

-`ShowVerboseFunc`: Defines a Func delegate to show the verbose content
+`ShowVerboseFuncAsync`: Defines a Func delegate to show the verbose content

 `Rtl`: If set to true, the the modal content will be rendred Right-to-Left.